hellomrsun/hellomrsun.github.io/_posts/2020-02-16-Difference_among_asmx_wcf_web_api.md

 Application architecture has evolved from monolithic architecture to SOA architecture in order to make better separation, then to more refined microservice architecture today.

-Applications need to communicate among themselves, and to achieve this purpose, Microsoft has developped technologies like ASMX, WCF, and ASP.NET Web API.
+Applications need to communicate among themselves, and to achieve this purpose, Microsoft has developed technologies like ASMX, WCF, and ASP.NET Web API.

 Let's explore them together today.